nhs-ciao/ciao-docs-finalizer/README.md

 > input folder (event files) -\> state-machine transition -\> *(on completion)*: run action

--	*The event files use a common naming format written by the CIPs involved in a document upload process.
-The contents and format of the event files is determined by the component writing the event and is not interpreted by this CIP.*

 The details of the monitored folder and completion actions are specified at runtime through a combination of [ciao-configuration](https://github.com/nhs-ciao/ciao-utils) properties and Spring XML files.

 **Supported completion actions:**